 UPDATE II: Interestingly, Clio Bluestocking reports on a similar issue she faced while leading a discussion of Catherine Clinton’s Mrs. Lincoln: A Life (2009) at her college.
 She then follows up with an interesting follow-up post on “‘Truth’ and History.”

-10 Responses to “A Damned Mob of Scribbling Women!”
+12 thoughts on “A Damned Mob of Scribbling Women!”